Our sincere thanks to our funders:

 Astrobiology:

 We are interested in studying gene expression in microorganisms in planetary analog sites.
-Using RNAseq, and other tools of bioinformatics, we are studying differential expression of genes under various environmental stressful conditions, with the ultimate goal of exploring possibilities of life on Mars and Europa (Jupiter's moon).
+Using RNA-seq and other bioinformatics tools, we are studying the differential expression of genes under various environmental stress conditions, with the ultimate goal of exploring the possibilities of life on Mars and Europa (Jupiter's moon).

 Collaborator: Dr. Craig Everroad, NASA-Ames Research Center, Pasadena, California